OGGM/oggm/docs/introduction.rst

   representation of the glacier is in close accordance with the actual altitude-area distribution of the glacier (**Fig. d**).

-Climate data and mass-balance
+Climate data and mass balance
   Gridded climate data (monthly temperature and precipitation) are interpolated to the glacier location and corrected for altitude at each flowline's grid point.
-A carefully calibrated temperature-index model is used to compute the mass-balance for any month in the past.
+A carefully calibrated temperature-index model is used to compute the mass balance for any month in the past.

 Ice thickness inversion
-  Using the mass-balance data computed above and relying on mass-conservation considerations, an estimate of the ice flux along each glacier grid point cross-section is computed by making assumptions about the shape of the cross-section (parabolic, rectangular or trapezoid).
+  Using the mass balance data computed above and relying on mass-conservation considerations, an estimate of the ice flux along each glacier grid point cross-section is computed by making assumptions about the shape of the cross-section (parabolic, rectangular or trapezoid).
 Using the physics of ice flow and the shallow ice approximation,